Monday, August 3, 2020

 - VEHICLE: [Colour] [Year] [Make] [Model] [License Plate]

 We met at Nicomekl Portage Park.
 After we had our kit ready I gave Sean a quick dry-land tutorial on stand up paddleboarding and then we were off.

-Phase II of the Nicomekl River runs between the Elgin Road Sea Dam and the bridge that crosses the river on 40th Avenue between 152nd Street and 156th.
+Phase II of the Nicomekl River runs between the Sea Dam at Elgin Road and the bridge that crosses the river on 40th Avenue between 152nd and 156th Street.
 It is a bit foolish but for whatever reason, both of us were reluctant to wade into the water so it was a slightly awkward riverbank launch.
 But we both successfully got on board.

 It is a lazy paddle from there east towards the Nicomekl Bridge (King George).
 It is slightly terrifying hearing cars pass overhead on the eastern bridge as it looks like it has seen better days.
 I guess you can find solace in the adage, they don’t make them like they used to.

 Around the big bend near the South Surrey Ride Park, there was a couple of fisherman on the northern bank.

 Next, you pass under the bridge crossing at Highway 99.
 It seemed like a much sturdier construction compared to the King George Bridge.